Rrantisi/humming-bird/README.md

 ## About the Project

-HummingBird vibrant online community platform where you can connect with people from your community and build strong relationships.
+HummingBird is a vibrant online community platform where you can connect with people from your community and build strong relationships.

 Here's why:

-- Engage with your local community by creating posts and sharing your knowledge by commenting on someone's else post
+- Engage with your local community by creating posts and sharing your knowledge by commenting on someone else's post
 - Ask for recommendations, advice, or any type of help
-- Get to know who your neighbors are and share common interests and passions
+- Get to know your neighbors and share common interests and hobbies
 - Make new friends!
 We really encourage strong community relationships at HummingBird.

 Our platform is designed to be a one-stop shop for all your community needs.
-Whether you are looking for advice, recommendations.
-You can ask for help and/or donate time by supporting your local community.
+Whether you are looking for advice or recommendations - you can ask for help and/or donate time by supporting your local community.

 <p align="right">(<a href="#top">back to top</a>)</p>